LucaSSpadoni/SignalBox/README.md

 # 🎛 SignalBox - Audio Spectrogram & Voice Analysis Tool

-SignalBox is a macOS desktop application that visualizes audio spectrograms, pitch contours, and speech-related analysis metrics from microphone recordings or uploaded audio files.
-It processes input after recording or selection (not in real time).
+SignalBox is a desktop application that visualizes audio spectrograms and pitch contours that come with speech-related analysis metrics from microphone recordings or uploaded audio files.

 ---

 ## ✨ Features

-- **Spectrograms**: View full-spectrum audio analysis after loading or recording.
+- **Spectrograms**: Visualize the full-frequency content of audio files or microphone recordings.
 - **Pitch Contours**: Extract and display fundamental frequency (F0).
 - **Voice Analysis Tools**: Evaluate speech characteristics such as voicing, pitch dynamics, and contour consistency.
 - **Mic & File Input**: Supports `.wav`, `.mp3`, `.flac`.